 2nd hand equipment, with this in mind, does not mean lower performance; with refurbished matching the performance of new technology, yet costing less, it is the optimal choice for many businesses around the world to aid the maximization of IT budgets.

 The price of refurbished IT is one of the main factors that draws doubt.
 Many believe that the reduction in price must mean that 2nd hand technology is not as good new in some way, and because of this, they turn towards new products.

-Our mission to prove, and subsequently have done with our IEEE published research paper, is that where it counts, refurbished can match new bout for bout.
+Our mission to prove, and subsequently have done with our IEEE published research paper, is that where it counts, refurbished can and does match new.
 We have already discussed the performance of 2nd hand equipment and demystified the idea that refurbished equals lesser capabilities.
 The IEEE paper examines performance and energy draw to address cost payback points.
-The research analysed how long a previous generation server would take to pay for itself against a new server.
+The research analyzed how long a previous generation server would take to pay for itself against a new server.
 What we have proven is that for the same performance, refurbished technology results in a cheaper option to many businesses for identical capabilities.

 This means that not only will you be spending less on technology that can work as well as new, but many companies will be able to afford higher-end equipment that may have been inaccessible before due to price.
 For example, a company looking at a basic Gen 10 HPE erver may have reservations and restrictions due to cost.
 However, a refurbished Gen 9 server with component upgrades, is a more affordable option yet fully meets their performance needs.

 It’s here that we make the comparison between IT and cars, in that both are worth less as soon as they leave the production line.
 A factory sealed model is worth more than a model with its seal broken, even if it has never been used.
 The reduction in price is simply market dynamics, and nothing to do with the equipment itself.

 Is Availability Limited with Refurbished Technology?